Ubeidiya prehistoric site

-'Ubeidiya (العبيدية; עובידיה), some 3 km south of the Sea of Galilee, in the Jordan Rift Valley, Israel, is an archaeological site of the early Pleistocene, c.
+Ubeidiya (العبيدية; עובידיה), some 3 km south of the Sea of Galilee, in the Jordan Rift Valley, Israel, is an archaeological site of the early Pleistocene, c.
 1.5 million years ago, preserving traces of one of the earliest migrations of Homo erectus out of Africa, with (as of 2014) only the site of Dmanisi in Georgia being older.
 The site yielded hand axes of the Acheulean type, but very few human remains.
 The animal remains include a hippopotamus' femur bone, and an immensely large pair of horns belonging to a species of extinct bovid.

 The site was discovered in 1959 and was first excavated between 1960 and 1974.

 The site is distinct from nearby Tell Ubeidiya.

 Etymology

-The prehistoric site is named for the historical Palestinian village of Ubeidiya, which was centered on Tell 'Ubeidiya.
+The prehistoric site is named for Ubeidiya, Tiberias, which was centered on Tell 'Ubeidiya but depopulated during the 1947–1949 Palestine war.

-The name Ubeidiya comes from the Arabic word obeid, meaning "little slave", while a connection with the biblical name Obadiah cannot be ruled out.
+The name Ubeidiya may be derived from the biblical name Obadiah; it appears on the surface to be a adjectival form of a diminutive of South Levantine Arabic abeed "slave."
 Abeed is the Arabic word for slave.

 Location

-'Ubeidiya is located between the village Menahemia and Kibbutz Beit Zera, one kilometer northwest of the latter.
+Ubeidiya is located between the village Menahemia and the kibbutz Beit Zera, one kilometer northwest of the latter.

 The prehistoric remains were found at a site distinct from the archaeological mound (tell) known as Tell 'Ubeidiya, some 400 metres northwest of the tell.

 Excavation history

-The prehistoric site was discovered in May 1959 near the tell, south of the Yavne'el stream (Wadi Fidjdjas), by a member of Kibbutz Afikim who was levelling the ground for agriculture with a bulldozer.
+The prehistoric site was discovered in May 1959 near the tell, south of the wadi Yavne'el/Fijjās, by a member of the kibbutz Afikim who was levelling the ground for agriculture with a bulldozer.
 Excavations at the site began in 1960, led by Moshe Stekelis, assisted by zoologist Georg Haas, geologists Leo Picard and Nachman Shulman and several archaeology students, including Ofer Bar-Yosef and Naama Goren-Inbar.
-After Stekelis' death in 1967, Bar-Yosef and Goren-Inbar conducted the excavations.
+After Stekelis died in 1967, Bar-Yosef and Goren-Inbar conducted the excavations.

 Findings

-Prehistoric remains starting from about 1.7 Mya (million years ago), more recently redated biochronologically to 1.5 Mya, were discovered in the excavations, within about 60 layers of soil within which were found human bones and remains of ancient animals.
-These include some of the oldest remains found outside Africa, and more than 10,000 ancient stone tools.
+Prehistoric human remains starting from about 1.7 Mya (million years ago), more recently redated biochronologically to 1.5 Mya, were discovered in the excavations, within about 60 layers of soil within which were found human bones and remains of ancient animals.
+These include some of the oldest human remains outside Africa and more than 10,000 ancient stone tools.

 Today, the findings are preserved in the Israel Museum in Jerusalem.